 Katherine has worked as an independent producer since 2003, and in 2009 sought out formal training in the Arts Management program at the University of Toronto, where she graduated at the top of her class.
 Katherine has worked with various performing arts companies including Crow’s Theatre, the Paprika Festival, Canadian Stage, Nightwood Theatre, and Dancemakers.

-A regular fixture of the local theatre scene, Amy has collaborated with a number of companies in Ontario, including the Tarragon Theatre, Necessary Angel, Common Boots, Nightwood Theatre, Canadian Rep, the Harold Green Jewish Theatre, Talk is Free Theatre and Carousel Players.
+A regular fixture of the local theatre scene, Amy has collaborated with a number of companies in Ontario, including the The Stratford Festival, Tarragon Theatre, Necessary Angel, Common Boots, Nightwood Theatre, Canadian Rep, the Harold Green Jewish Theatre, Talk is Free Theatre and Carousel Players.
 She is also a founding member of the Edmonton-based troupe The Serial Collective.

 Ishai Buchbinder is a writer, actor and an integral part of the Artistic Council for Outside the March.
 His love of the morbid, the comedic, and the absurd have led him to an eccentric profile as a theatre artist.